pingcap/docs-cn/sql-statements/sql-statement-split-region.md

     split partition table t index idx between (1000) and (10000) regions 2;
     ```

-#### Split Region for a single partition
+#### Examples of Split Region for a single partition

 You can specify the partition to be split.
-See the following usage example:

-1. Create a partitioned table:
+1. Create a partitioned table.
+Suppose that you want to create a Range partitioned table split into three partitions.
+The example statement is as follows:

     {{< copyable "sql" >}}